xFiveRivers/Drum-Tracker/README.md

 ## **Limitations**

 1) The classifier was only trained on old-school boom-bap type drums, specifically hi-hats, kicks, and snares.
-That is to say ther instruments (such as toms, rides, crashes, etc) will not be classified accurately and it will have a hard time with drum hits from other genres.
+That is to say that other percussion instruments (such as toms, rides, crashes, etc) will not be classified accurately and it will have a hard time with drum hits from other genres.

 2) When the drum-loop has multiple instruments playing at the same time, it will only detect one.
 For example if a kick and hi-hat are played, only the kick will be detected and the hi-hat hit will not be in the MIDI file.
 This is a limitation that will be improved in future revisions.